horia141/jupiter/docs/index.md

 ## About

 Jupiter is a small tool for _life planning_.
-It provides goals management, task tracking, habit building, smart lists, etc. all in a unified package.
+It provides goals management, task tracking, habit building, smart lists, metrics, etc. all in a unified package.

 I built it to [solve an issue I had](http://www.paulgraham.com/organic.html) - making sure everything I wanted to get done actually got done, while juggling the standard complexities of life - family, kids, career, etc.